magnuhag/Projects/NeuralNetwork/README.md

   -Divide by zero error can (very dependent upon architecture of network) occurr when calculating gradients and/ or Jacobians.

-  -There is something wrong with the evaluation of the loss function.
-This is currently being fixed.
+  -There might be something wrong with the evaluation of the loss function.
+This is currently being testen, and possibly fixed.

   -An attempt will be made to implement automatic differentiation directly instead of indirectly; this is already done with Autograd, and is phenomenally inefficient